a-h/templ/docs/docs/05-server-side-rendering/02-example-counter-application.md

 ```

 :::note
-Incrementing a count by reading and setting the value is not an atomic operation (not thread safe).
+Incrementing a count by reading and setting the value is not an atomic operation (not thread-safe).
 In a production application, to increment a per-user count you may wish to use a database that provides a transactional increment operation.
 :::

 :::note
-The default behaviour of `scs` is to store session data in RAM, which isn't suitable for stateless function deployments, or load balanced applications, but the library supports a range of backend storage solutions.
+The default behaviour of `scs` is to store session data in RAM, which isn't suitable for stateless function deployments, or load-balanced applications, but the library supports a range of backend storage solutions.
 :::

 Complete source code including AWS CDK code to set up the infrastructure is available at https://github.com/a-h/templ/tree/main/examples/counter